its-segu/monday-exercise/README.md

 - **Custom intake form builder** Let admins define their own order fields without code changes.

-- **Inventory management UI** A CRUD interface for managing raw materials and stock levels alongside the fragrance catalog.

 - **Shipping integration** Connect to UPS / FedEx APIs to auto-track shipments and surface delivery status on the board.